laszlocph/website/Docker-cluster-management-on-AWS.md

 ![Event log](events.png)

-Full disclosure: the update took many minutes, but most of the time was spent in draining connections from the ELB.
-The default five minutes can be changed to lower values to speed up deployment.
+Full disclosure: the update took many minutes, but most of the time was spent in draining connections from ELB.
+The default five minutes can be changed to speed up deployment.

 ## More services
-Since a single instance of the load balancer can handle many services - each mapped into different subpath or port - the only requirement to create a new service is to create the task and service definitions, and to create a new *target group* for each service that you reference in the service definition.
+Since a single instance of the load balancer can handle many services - each mapped into a different subpath or port - the only requirement to create a new service is to create the task and service definitions, and to create a new *target group* for each service that you reference in the service definition.
 Containers will be automatically registered to the load balancer.

 ## Next steps
-It was a good exercise to create the first service with AWS CLI.
-Mapping all services by hand though call for a configuration management tool, where the version state of the service is stored.
-As a next step I'm going to look into this problem, either using Ansible, Terraform or CloudFormation.
+It was a good exercise to create the first service with AWS CLI, mapping all services by hand though is a bit cumbersome.
+Configuration management tools - where the versioned state of the service is stored - can aid this problem.
+As a possible next step I will explore either Ansible, Terraform or CloudFormation to manage the stack at a higher level.

 Onwards!